 Here I spotted a brand new Diane von Furstenberg dress for £45, alongside an acoustic guitar!
 A very eclectic collection of beautiful pre-loved items.
 At the time of visiting there was a large selection of summer dresses- perfect for wedding and summer events.

 Also spotted here were several beautiful vintage leather jackets and very reasonable prices.
-Another must-visit store in Chelsea!
+Another must-visit store in South London.

 Prices & Designer Brands Available